intheloop/codex/README.md

 2. Restart OpenCode (it installs plugins automatically).
 If prompted, run `opencode auth login` and finish the OAuth flow with your ChatGPT account.
 3. In the TUI, choose `GPT 5.1 Codex Max (OAuth)` and start chatting.

+Need a full walkthrough or update/cleanup steps?
+See [docs/getting-started.md](./docs/getting-started.md) and [docs/index.md](./docs/index.md#installation).

 Prefer every preset?
 Copy [`config/full-opencode.json`](./config/full-opencode.json) instead; it registers all GPT-5.1/GPT-5 Codex variants with recommended settings.

+Need live stats?
+A local dashboard now starts automatically (binds to 127.0.0.1 on a random port) and shows cache/request metrics plus the last few transformed requests; check logs for the URL.

 Want to customize?
 Jump to [Configuration reference](#configuration-reference).